gaganhegde/docs/journey/day1/README.md

 * [odo pipelines bootstrap](../../commands/bootstrap)
 * [odo pipelines init](../../commands/init)

 These commands are similar.
 They differ in what gets generated.
-The bootstrap command generated a functional GitOps setup including your first application.
+The bootstrap command generates a functional GitOps setup including your first application.
 The init command only generates CI/CD pipelines and associated resources.
 This document describes how to bootstrap GitOps to deliver your first application.

 ## Prerequisites